 Under terrestrial conditions, fusion plasma must be confined by strong magnetic fields and surrounded by walls of a vacuum vessel.
 Plasma - wall interaction (PWI) processes related to the exposure of PFMC to electromagnetic radiation and particle fluxes modify both plasma and wall materials.
 Atoms eroded from the wall are ionised, transported along the magnetic field lines and re-deposited together with fuel atoms thus changing the composition and properties of the wall and crucial tools for plasma diagnosis (mirrors, windows).
-This has an impact on the PFMC lifetime and fuel inventory, i.e. decisive factors for the safety and economy of reactor operation.
-These are the driving forces for analyses and testing of in-vessel components from tokamaks, stellarators, linear PWI simulators and fusion-related material research laboratories.
+This has an impact on the PFMC lifetime and fuel inventory, i.e., decisive factors for the safety and economy of reactor operation.
+These are the driving forces for comprehensive analyses and testing of in-vessel components from tokamaks, stellarators, linear PWI simulators and fusion-related material research laboratories.
+The major materials of interest are beryllium (Be), tungsten (W), molybdenum (Mo).
+The discrepancies in the existing data base calls for measurements of stopping powers and reaction cross-sections of H and He with these metals.

 Over the years, more than fifty different material characterisation techniques have been used in the PFMC research: ion, electron, neutron, optical, magnetic, sound, mechanical, thermal and their combinations.
 Compositional analyses must cover a broad range of species which are used in a reactor as fuel, gases injected for auxiliary plasma heating or edge cooling, transport markers, wall and diagnostic components and, those for wall conditioning.
-As a result, the list extends from H, D, T, He, He, other noble gases (Ne - Xe), isotopes of Li, Be, B, C, N, O, F, via Al, Si to Cr, Fe, Ni and then to W, Re, and even to Au.
+As a result, the list extends from H, D, T, 3He, 4He, other noble gases (Ne - Xe), isotopes of Li, Be, B, C, N, O, F, via Al, Si to Cr, Fe, Ni and then to W, Re, and even to Au.
 Such challenge can be met only by accelerator-based ion beam analysis methods (IBA): RBS, NRA, PIXE, ERDA, MEISS, AMS.
-Taking into account a range of ion beams, spot size (standard, micro), broad energy spectrum, tens of nuclear reactions and powerful data processing software, the "toolbox" offers a huge number of options.
-IBA plays a prominent role in the ex-situ examination of materials retrieved from the vacuum vessel: wall tiles and erosion-deposition probes [1-3], diagnostic components [4] and also dust [5].
-The above listed IBA methods are complementary to each other.
-They are quantitative, sensitive and selective.
-In many cases allow for depth profiling.
-The information depth in deuterium retention studies with a He beam exceeds 20 $\mu$ m in low-Z targets.
-The methods facilitate effective elemental mapping over large surfaces without the need of special sample preparation.
-Using analysis stations with large-volume chambers, long travel distance (15-25 cm) manipulators and loading ports of 150-250 mm in diameter, no sectioning is required even in the case of big PFC blocks: e.g. 4x16x24 cm and mass of 2 kg.
-Results from several tokamaks will be shown and explained.
+Taking into account a range of ion beams, spot size, broad energy spectrum, tens of nuclear reactions and data processing software, the "toolbox" offers a huge number of options.